 "Planning Commission" means the municipal Planning Commission.

+"Primary Dwelling" means a single-family dwelling that is detached and is occupied as the primary residence of the owner of record.

 “Provisional Parking” means an area or areas within a parking lot where parking spaces which are shown on the approved parking plan are landscaped rather than paved.

+“Residential Zone” means any forestry zone or any zone that permits single-family residential uses.

+“Right-of-way” means any recognized (recorded, platted, prescriptive, or other) shared vehicular accessway that extends along either private or public property for the purpose of accessing multiple properties.

 “Road” can be used interchangeably with the word street.